phorton1/Arduino-fridgeController/docs/readme.md

 - **RED** for the flashing diagnostic diode.

-The miniBox has two switches that allow the compressor to be run in an emergency, in the absense of a controller, or generally, to override the controller.
+The miniBox has two switches that allow the compressor to be run in an emergency, in the absence of a controller, or generally, to override the controller.

-- OVERRIDE - Turns the pump on, overriding the (possibly missing) controller.
+- **OVERRIDE** - Turns the pump on, overriding the (possibly missing) controller.
-- LOW/HIGH SPEED - Controlls the speed of the compressor if OVERRIDE is turned on.
+- **LOW/HIGH SPEED** - Controls the speed of the compressor if OVERRIDE is turned on.

 As mentioned before, the compressor can be run and used with just the miniBox.
-In the even that it fails for some reason, it may quickly be removed, and as long as the main 12V power supply to the inverter, the comppressor can be run at low speed by merely shorting the T&C pins on the inverter.
+In the even that it fails for some reason, it may quickly be removed, and as long as the main 12V power supply to the inverter, the compressor can be run at low speed by merely shorting the T&C pins on the inverter.